1. What documents should I take when visiting one of servizz.gov’s hubs?

 3. What happens to my query?

-An agent will try to give you an immediate response.
-This will be done by accessing information on Government services online.
-If the information is not immediately available, the agent will create a case.
+response.
+This will be done by accessing information on government services online.
+If there is no

 4. Who will be responsible for the end decision of my case?

 The responsible Department or Government Entity remains accountable for the

 Each service has its own stipulated timeframe for resolution.
 The agent